JDLeongomez/JDL_website/content/en/profile/experience.md

   description = """
   Responsibilities include:

-* Researcher at the Human Behaviour Lab ([Laboratorio de Análisis del Comportamiento Humano - LACH](https://sites.google.com/unbosque.edu.co/lach-es)).
+* Researcher at the Human Behaviour Lab ([Laboratorio de Análisis del Comportamiento Humano - LACH](https://sites.google.com/unbosque.edu.co/lach-es))
-* Leader of the ([classification: **A**](https://scienti.minciencias.gov.co/gruplac/jsp/Medicion/graficas/verPerfiles.jsp?id_convocatoria=19&nroIdGrupo=00000000001446)) Cognitive Processes and Education research group (Procesos Cognoscitivos y Educación) (since 2016).
+* Leader of the ([classification: **A**](https://scienti.minciencias.gov.co/gruplac/jsp/Medicion/graficas/verPerfiles.jsp?id_convocatoria=19&nroIdGrupo=00000000001446)) Cognitive Processes and Education research group (Procesos Cognoscitivos y Educación) (since 2016)
+* [Methodological and statistical advisor](https://asesores-psic.netlify.app/) for postgraduate and faculty research projects
 * [Supervision](/en/team/) of a variety of undergraduate and postgraduate research projects associated with psychology and biology.
 * Member of the Research Committee
 * Member of the Advisory Committee of Research Ethics
 * IT support team for online activities (statistics) during the COVID-19 crisis (2020)
 * Teaching:
-    1. Quantitative Methods II (Psychology MSc – 2019).
+    1. Quantitative Methods II (Psychology MSc – 2019)
   """

 [[experience]]